 Start QuickBooks -> Open company file -> Press F2 -> Product Information page is displayed.

-When the product information page opens it displays all the important information about your QuickBooks and data, comprising the (Data) File Location.
-In case you want to backup your company data, you can do so by using the internal backup function in QuickBooks: Go to File -> Back Up/Create Copy.
+When the product information page opens, it displays all the important information about your QuickBooks and data, including the Data File Location.
+In case you want to back up your company data, you can do so by using the internal backup function in QuickBooks: Go to File -> Back Up/Create Copy.

 While creating a backup of your QuickBooks data, you get two backup options: